joric/jir/README.md

 135 | clean
 143 | dock

-E.g. you send 128,131,135 to clean (with 50 ms delay between commands).
-See [Roomba OI documentation](https://www.irobot.lv/uploaded_files/File/iRobot_Roomba_500_Open_Interface_Spec.pdf) for the codes.
+E.g. you send bytes 128,131,135 (with 50 ms delay) to clean.
+See [Roomba OI documentation](https://www.irobot.lv/uploaded_files/File/iRobot_Roomba_500_Open_Interface_Spec.pdf) for the rest of the codes.

 **WARNING!
 Measured voltage on Roomba 620 serial adapter is 15V on battery, 20V while charging (!) so don't use AMS1117, it's up to 15V max, it will burn and kill your ESP module.
 Use DC-DC adapter or (maybe) MC33269.**